 Genre: Family Drama, Serialized

 Additional Notes: In September 2019, OWN renewed Queen Sugar for Season 5, slated to premiere February 16, 2021.
-The series has also been renewed for Season 6, slated to premiere in late 2021
+The series has also been renewed for Season 6, which premiered September 7, 2021.
+In November 2021, OWN renewed Queen Sugar for a seventh and final season, to premiere in 2022

 Queen Sugar Series Information: